abrigante1/website/_in-progress/from-sandbox-to-production.md

 }
 ```

 Tada!
 It's actually quite straightforward and adding an additional asset only requires a line of code.
-A quite note - the `Context` data structure is an extremely important structure created by ggez.
+The `Context` data structure use see in the function parameter arguments is an extremely important structure created by ggez.
 You need a reference to it to access a large number of ggez's tools.
-In this case, it's used to load the `Image` from the file:
+In this case, it's used to load the `Image` from a file:

 ```rust
 // resources/asset_handler.rs -- line: 30